chiranjeevic-weboccult/Python_Tasks/README.md

      4.5.
 Write a Python program that takes a text input and counts the frequency of each word.
 Display the result in a dictionary format.
      4.6.
 Write a Python function that takes a sequence of numbers and determines whether all the numbers are different from each other.
      4.7.
 Write a Python program to extract the year, month, date and time using Lambda.
 Input: 2020-01-15 09:03:32.744178
+---
+## Task 5: Introduction to Python
+     5.1.
+Write a Python function that takes a sequence of numbers and determines whether all the numbers are different from each other.
+     5.2.
+Write a Python program to add two positive integers without using the '+' operator 5.3.
+Write a Python program to find common divisors between two numbers in a given pair 5.4.
+Write a Python program to filter(even and odd) a list of integers using Lambda.
+     5.5.
+Write a Python program to extract the year, month, date and time using Lambda.
+Input: 2020-01-15 09:03:32.744178